-As soon as the authorised officer who served the Remedial Action Notice is satisfied that the action specified in the notice has been taken, the notice must be withdrawn by means of a further notice in writing.
+As soon as the authorised officer who served the Remedial Action Notice is satisfied that the action specified in a Remedial Action the Nnotice has been taken, the notice must be withdrawn by means of a further notice in writing.
 Similarly, in respect of a Food Detention Notice, if the authorised officer is satisfied that the food need no longer be detained, the relevant notice must also be withdrawn by means of a further notice in writing.